hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 With these tricks, Zhang et al. show that FixUp can provide _almost_ the same benefits as BN for ResNets in terms of trainability and generalization.
 Using a different derivation, [De & Smith (2020)](#de20skipinit) end up with a very similar solution to train ResNets without BN, which they term SkipInit.
 The key difference with FixUp is that the initial value for the learnable $\beta$ parameter is set to be less than $1 / \sqrt{L}.$
-As a result, SkipInit does not require the rescaling of initial weights in residual branches or setting weights to zero, which are considered crucial parts in the FixUp strategy ([Zhang et al. (2019)](#zhang19fixup)).
+As a result, SkipInit does not require the rescaling of initial weights in residual branches or setting weights to zero, which are considered crucial parts of the FixUp strategy ([Zhang et al. (2019)](#zhang19fixup)).

 ### Imitating Signal Propagation